 We would like to take the time to welcome you to Ridley Park Softball and tell you a little bit about our organization.
 Softball, like all other sports, can be a great way for children to learn new skills, make new friends and most importantly have fun!
 Ridley Park Athletic Club wants to make sure that every girl has the opportunity to experience these things by providing a safe place to play softball at the recreational level close to home.

-Ridley Park is one of many teams that make up the Del Val Youth softball league.
+Ridley Park is one of the teams that make up the Interboro-Ridley Babe Ruth Softball League.
 Within the league and especially within our organization, we strive to offer competitive softball that is fun for the girls to learn and play.
 Our coaches are provided with the skills needed to help the girls improve and be successful in a positive atmosphere.

 We have determined the skills and knowledge of the game that we feel should be learned at each age level as described below.
 A girl will typically spend two years at each age level, so please remember that these skills will be developed over the course of two years and on into the next age bracket.